josephberger/PanOS-Master-Tshoot/README.md

 # License

-PanOS Master Tshooter is distributed under the following license agreement.
+PanOS Master Tshooter is distributed under the MIT license.